Use Jira Tickets to Drive Deployments

 Step 2: Create the “Deployment Request – In Progress” Automation Rule

-This rule updates the Target Environment status to Deploy when the request transitions from “In Review” to “In Progress.”
+This rule updates the Target Environment status to DEPLOY when the request transitions from “In Review” to “In Progress.”

 1. Trigger